×

 It’s considered rude to brush up against someone unless it’s absolutely necessary (like on crowded public transport).
 When there is space available, try to stay an arm’s length away from people.
 If you have to invade that space for some reason, an ‘excuse me’ or ‘sorry’ is appropriate.

-Unless there’s assigned seating or a theatre is completely full, give strangers a couple of chair spaces between you and them.
+Unless there’s assigned seating or a movie theatre is completely full, give strangers a couple of chair spaces between you and them.

 Tipping